 Hydraulic unit

 A compact hydraulic unit shall be supplied for the purpose of controlling the safety gate.
 The unit shall consist of a hydraulic gear pump driven by an AC asynchronous electric motor.
-The pump has an operating pressure of 130 bar and an oil tank capacity of 25 l.
+The pump has an operating pressure of 130 bar.
 All the necessary control elements required for the correct and safe functionality of the hydraulic unit (solenoid valves, pressure switches, throttle check valves, etc.) shall be supplied.
 The unit shall also be equipped with measuring elements such as: oil level gauge with analogue output, oil temperature gauge, pressure switch for measuring oil blockage...
 Suitable hydraulic oil heaters shall be provided.
 The oil tank must be properly filled with a biodegradable hydraulic oil, such as Panolin HLP Synth 32.
 All bolted connections and pipe connections shall be galvanised.
 Hydraulic hoses running to the drive cylinders shall be fitted with appropriate UV protection.
 The hydraulic unit is delivered fully equipped and ready for use.

 Services covered by this invitation to tender